WSU-kduncan/3120-cicd-BloxPlox/README-CD.md

 ### CD Project Overview

 The goal of this project is to add semantic versioning to our images using `git tag` metadata in GitHub's Actions.
-This will be done by editing our workflow.yml file to trigger an action when a tag is pushed.We'll also be pushing our tags to DockerHub using `docker/metadata-action` in our workflow.yml file.
+This will be done by editing our workflow.yml file to trigger an action when a tag is pushed.
+We'll also be pushing our tags to DockerHub using `docker/metadata-action` in our workflow.yml file.
 The second goal is to keep production up to date using webhooks.
 This will be done via an EC2 instance using our DockerHub image, a script to pull new images, and a webhook.

 ### How to generate a `tag` in `git` / GitHub